 - Preview and select the unwanted backups.
 Click on “Clean” to let it clear the backups.

-5 Use Alternative Way to Backup iPhone via iCloud - Not Recommended
+7 Use an Alternative Way - Backup iPhone via iCloud (Not Recommended）

 Rather than backup your Apple device with iTunes, you can use other means of doing the backup.
 One option you can utilize is iCloud.
 You can do this in the following steps: